SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 By clicking the [**More**] button for the selected **article**, it should **reveal** the content of a **hidden** div container and **change** the text of the button to [**Less**].

-Obtain the content by making a **GET** request to the server at address:
+Retrieve the content by making a **GET** request to the server at the following URL:

 `http://localhost:3030/jsonstore/advanced/articles/details/:id`